STARTRACEX/MDSiteBuilder/posts/en/index.md

 ## Existing problems

 1. If you use markdown strict mode, a warning will appear in the summary in the second line (to solve this problem, you need to leave it blank or modify the parsing method of the summary)
-2. You cannot use Latex formula
+2. You cannot use advanced functions, such as Latex formula